 Neighborhood Identity and Vitality.
-Encourage distinctive neighborhoods that are responsive to the diverse needs of residents in urban, suburban, and rural settings, with amenities and infrastructure to absorb growth, such as good access to schools, recreation, natural areas, and services.
+Encourage distinctive neighborhoods that are responsive to the diverse needs of residents in urban, suburban, and rural settings, with amenities and infrastructure to absorb future growth, such as good access to schools, recreation, natural areas, and services.

 Compatible Development.
-Promote devel-

-opment that respects the scale and character of existing neighborhoods, contributes to neighborhoods of lasting value and vitality, and is supported by investment in local amenities and services.
+Promote development that respects the scale and character of existing neighborhoods, contributes to neighborhoods of lasting value and vitality, and is supported by investment in local amenities and services.

 Harmony with Natural Setting.
-Develop in harmony with the natural setting and capitalize on retaining Anchorage's advantage as an attractive place to live and work which is mindful of critical environmental lands, its northern climate, and natural hazards.
+Develop in harmony with the natural setting and capitalize on retaining Anchorage's advantage as an attractive place to live and work, which is mindful of critical environmental lands, its northern climate, and natural hazards.

 Community Facilities.
-Provide a well-planned mix of public, utility, and institutional facilities that coordinate with private-sector development to meet the health, educational, civic, cultural, recreational, utility, governmental, and public safety needs of all citizens, businesses, and neighborhoods.
+Provide a wellplanned mix of public, utility, and institutional facilities that coordinate with private-sector development to meet the health, educational, civic, cultural, recreational, utility, governmental, and public safety needs of all citizens, businesses, and neighborhoods.

 Mobility and Access.
-Develop an efficient transportation system that is based on land use, moves people and goods safely with minimal impact on surrounding uses and the community, and maximizes choices among various modes of travel including walking, bicycling, and public transit.
+Develop a transportation system that aligns with land use and moves people and goods safely with low impact on surrounding uses and the environment, and that maximizes choices and alternative travel modes like walking, bicycling, or public transit.